datawire/ambassador-docs/docs/cloud/latest/diagnostics-ui/view-diagnostics.md

 EOF
 ```

-Next, In your deployment for Edge Stack or Emissary-ingress, set the <code>AES_REPORT_DIAGNOSTICS_TO_CLOUD</code> environment variable to `"true"` to allow diagnostics information to be reported to the cloud.
+Next, in your deployment for Edge Stack or Emissary-ingress, set the <code>AES_REPORT_DIAGNOSTICS_TO_CLOUD</code> environment variable to `"true"` to allow diagnostics information to be reported to the cloud.

   ```shell
   # Namespace and deployment name depends on your current install